 A small, well-kept cemetery in one of Vienna’s outlying districts doesn’t appear on many tourist maps.
-Yet it’s here you’ll find the grave of Gustav Mahler (1860 – 1911), one of the world’s greatest composers and conductors.
+Yet here you’ll find the grave of Gustav Mahler (1860 – 1911), one of the world’s greatest composers and conductors.

 - Unassuming location in the Grinzing cemetery in Vienna’s 19th district